ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. code-block:: bash

-    mamba create --name esmvaltool esmvaltool 'python=3.10'
+    mamba create --name esmvaltool esmvaltool 'python=3.10' -c conda-forge

 Here ``mamba`` is the executable calling the mamba package manager to install ``esmvaltool``.
 The reason why we are also specifying ``'python=3.10'`` is that it will make it easier for mamba to find a working combination of all required packages, see `Mamba fails to solve the environment`_ in `common installation issues`_ for an in-depth explanation.
 Python 3.8 and 3.9 are also supported, in case you prefer to work with an older version of Python.
+We also need to specify the channel where packages will be downloaded from, ``conda-forge``.

 This will create a new
 `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments>`_